Youniwemi/einvoicing-for-woocommerce/readme.txt

-=== E-Invoicing For Woocommerce ===
+=== E-Invoicing For WooCommerce ===
 Contributors: rahal.aboulfeth
-Tags: e-invoicing, factur-x, UBL, pdf, invoices, woocommerce Requires at least: 5.0
+Tags: e-invoicing, factur-x, UBL, invoices, WooCommerce Requires at least: 5.0
-Tested up to: 6.4.3
+Tested up to: 6.5
 Requires PHP: 8.1
 License: GPL
-Stable tag: 0.1.5
+Stable tag: 0.1.6

-Customize and align your WooCommerce PDF invoices with your brand and ensure they comply with the latest e-invoicing standards, including Factur-X, UBL, ZUGFeRD, and XRechnung.
+Easily Customize WooCommerce PDF invoices and comply with Factur-X, UBL, and other e-invoicing standards.

 == Description ==

-# WooCommerce E-Invoicing Customizer
+=== WooCommerce E-Invoicing Customizer ===

 Customize your WooCommerce PDF invoices and enable Factur-X, UBL, ZUGFeRD, and XRechnung formats to comply with electronic invoicing regulations while customizing your invoices to reflect your brand.